Sun, controversy and broken records - the NW200 that had everything

 However, there was controversy to come as Cooper was excluded long after the chequered flag and the fans had filtered out into the surrounding countryside.

-It was over a faring bracket that, on paper, had litte effect on performance.
+It was over a faring bracket that, on paper, had little effect on performance.
 It was a sour end to two dominant rides by Cooper, who you cannot help but feel sorry for, and it is not the way Yves Pierre Bian or Joe Loughlin - promoted to the top step - would have wanted to claim their maiden international road race victories.

 Hard to pick the star of the show